 Public and private collaborations are pushing society closer to a social credit system where fundamental human rights are pushed aside for those without proof of vaccination, despite the fact that the some people have underlying health issues that prevent them from taking the shots, which haven’t been proven to prevent transmission, while the concepts of natural immunity and bodily integrity are almost completely ignored by authoritative bodies.

-Vaccine passports are stepping stone to digital identity schemes where access to goods and services is highjacked based on an individual’s level of compliance to ever-changing rules and mandates.
+Vaccine passports are a stepping stone to digital identity schemes where access to goods and services is highjacked based on an individual’s level of compliance to ever-changing rules and mandates.

 Meanwhile, companies that specialize in credit reporting and payments, like Experian and Mastercard, are working with the public and private sectors on digital health passes and portals.